AndreasLrx/ecstasy/doc/Tutorial.md

 2. Lock explicitly

-   Keep the resources/storages as lockable and use the @ref ecstasy::Registry::queryEx "Registry::queryEx" (and Select.whereEx) methods or @ref ecstasy::AndEx "AndEx", @ref ecstasy::OrEx "OrEx" modifiers where you can explicitly specify the AutoLock value.
+   Keep the resources/storages as lockable and use the @ref ecstasy::Registry::queryEx "queryEx" "Registry::queryEx" (and Select.whereEx) methods or @ref ecstasy::AndEx "AndEx", @ref ecstasy::OrEx "OrEx" modifiers where you can explicitly specify the AutoLock value.

 3. AutoLock by default but disable when you know what you're doing